Nevinnomyssk: Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the city of krai significance of Nevinnomyssk— an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of krai significance of Nevinnomyssk is incorporated as Nevinnomyssk Urban Okrug.

+The city consists of the central part on the right bank of the Kuban, as well as microdistricts with informal names: Mill, microdistricts Factory, Rozhdestvenskoye, Krasnaya Derevnya, Nizki, PRP, MZhK, Pravokubansky, ZIP, Golovnoye, Old City, House of Life, settlement, BAN, as well as Garden Associations.